United States Postal Service

 Customer Service

-Numerous reviews highlighted consistently poor customer service, with many employees described as rude, unhelpful, and dismissive towards customers.
+Numerous reviews highlighted consistently poor customer service, with many employees described as rude, unprofessional, and dismissive towards customers.

 Employee Behavior

-Several customers reported instances of employees yelling, mocking, or displaying unprofessional behavior, contributing to a negative atmosphere.
+Several customers reported instances of employees yelling, displaying a lack of respect, and having a negative attitude, which contributed to a hostile environment.

 Operational Issues

-Customers expressed frustration with operational inefficiencies, including long wait times, unresponsive phone lines, and issues with package delivery.
+Customers expressed frustration with operational inefficiencies, including long wait times, unhelpful responses, and issues with package delivery.

 • SB